How do you start your day each morning?

 18) Put all of your efforts into a few things that actually make a difference, instead of trying a million options that all do next to nothing.

 19) Find a way to get focused.
 Somehow, some way.
 Most people have zero focus and thus zero control of their lives.
 Don’t be another multitasking, confused, out of control, getting nowhere fast member of society.
-We have more than enough of those.

 21) Keep a training journal.
 Record everything.
 Always try to improve, slowly, over time.
 Not necessarily workout to workout but over months and years.